-

 Please describe the key environmental, social, and governance (ESG) and sustainability requirements in your market.
 What are the key recent changes or potential changes?

-Generally, prospectus or information memorandum for corporate bonds and sukuk must disclose material regulations, government policies, or ongoing environmental concerns and expenses related to ESG matters.
-OJK Regulation 18/POJK.04/2023 on Issuance and Requirements of Sustainable Debt and Sukuk Securities (“OJK Regulation 18”) regulates the issuance of green bonds, green sukuk, social bonds/sukuk, sustainability bonds/sukuk and sukuk-linked waqf.
-The use of proceeds of these debts and sukuk securities must relate to sustainability.
-Moreover, the securities must have a sustainability reporting mechanism and an external review services provider and independent party must be appointed to provide statements on the ESG aspects of the securities.
+Generally, prospectus or information memorandum for ESG-labelled bonds and sukuk must include a dedicated section disclosing relevant ESG regulations, policies, risks, and sustainability frameworks.
+OJK Regulation No. 18 of 2023 on Issuance and Requirements of Sustainable Debt and Sukuk Securities (“OJK Regulation 18”) regulates the issuance of green bonds, green sukuk, social bonds/sukuk, sustainability bonds/sukuk, sukuk-linked waqf and sustainability-linked bonds/sukuk.
+The use of proceeds of these debts and sukuk securities must be allocated to activities aligned with ESG objectives.

 Some key recent changes related to ESG in the Indonesian capital markets are: